 - Your model needs to have a volume.
 For example, if you want to print a box that’s hollow in the middle, the faces along the outside of the box need to have a thickness, as shown in the following figure.

-After you check that your model is ready to be 3D printed, you need to output your model to a format your 3D printer understands.
-Usually, that’s the STL format.
+After you check that your model is ready to be 3D printed, you need to output your model to a format your 3D printer understands, also known as the STL format.
 To export your model as an STL file, install the SketchUp STL extension from the SketchUp Team.
 You can also download and install this extension from within SketchUp, which we encourage.
 This extension, which is also available via the 3D Warehouse, enables you to export any model you create as an STL file.
 You can also import STL files that were created in other modeling programs into SketchUp.see Importing and Exporting STL Files for 3D Printing

 As 3D printing technology improves, SketchUp users are sharing new tips and tricks for great 3D-printed models all the time.
-To connect with other SketchUp users, check out the SketchUp User Forum or outside resources, such as these 10 tips from i.materialise
+To connect with other SketchUp users, check out the SketchUp User Forum